When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 - Sponsored Display

-Among sellers who use pay-per-click advertising on AMZN, 77% use Sponsored Products ads, 38% use Sponsored Brands ads, and 30% use Sponsored Display ads.
+Among sellers who use pay-per-click advertising on Amazon, 77% use Sponsored Products ads, 38% use Sponsored Brands ads, and 30% use Sponsored Display ads.
 (Source: Jungle Scout)

 So which one should you use for your business?